 HSAs have several features that distinguish them from other savings vehicles.
-First, contributions are tax-exempt, investments grow tax-deferred, and withdrawals for qualified medical expenses are tax-free.3 Contributions can only be made when enrolled in a HDHP.
-Withdrawals without a qualified medical expense are subject to income tax, and if withdrawn before age 65, also a penalty tax.4 Second, employee HSA contributions made through payroll deductions are not subject to FICA (payroll) taxes, unlike employee 401(k) contributions.5 Third, any past health care expenses while enrolled in a HDHP are eligible for taxfree withdrawals, regardless of how long ago the expense occurred: withdrawals need not correspond to expenses from that year and consumers can withdrawal up to their full balance in any year.
-Loans are not permitted from the HSA.
-Finally, HSAs can be inherited by a spouse, who can continue to make tax-exempt withdrawals for qualified expenses.6 These rules are common across settings.
-Other provisions, such as ERISA protection, fees, and investment opportunities, vary across contexts.
-Appendix A provides additional background about HSAs and summarizes relevant literature on descriptive patterns.
+First, contributions are tax-exempt, investments grow tax-deferred, and withdrawals for qualified medical expenses are tax-free.
+Contributions can only be made when enrolled in an HDHP.
+Withdrawals without a qualified medical expense are subject to income tax and, if withdrawn before age 65, a penalty tax.
+Second, employee HSA contributions made through payroll deductions are not subject to FICA (payroll) taxes, unlike employee 401(k) contributions.
+Third, any past health care expenses while employees are enrolled in an HDHP are eligible for tax-free withdrawals, regardless of how long ago the expense occurred: withdrawals need not correspond to expenses from the same year and consumers can withdraw up to their full balance in any year.
+Loans are not permitted from HSAs.
+Finally, HSAs can be inherited by a spouse, who can continue to make tax-exempt withdrawals for qualified expenses.
+These rules are common across settings.
+Other provisions such as ERISA protection, fees, and investment opportunities vary across contexts.
+Online Appendix A provides additional background about HSAs and summarizes relevant literature on descriptive patterns.